maxmind/mmdb-from-go-blogpost/README.md

 [MaxMind DB](https://github.com/maxmind/MaxMind-DB/blob/master/MaxMind-DB-spec.md) (or MMDB) files facilitate the storage and retrieval of data in connection with IPs and IP ranges, making queries for such data very fast and easy to perform.
 While MMDB files are usable on a variety of platforms and in a number of different programming languages, this article will focus on building MMDB files using the [Go programming language](https://golang.org/).

 MaxMind offers several prebuilt MMDB files, like the free [GeoLite2 Country](https://dev.maxmind.com/geoip/geoip2/geolite2/) MMDB file.
 For many situations these MMDB files are useful enough as is.
 If, however, you have your own data associated with IP ranges, you can create hybrid MMDB files, augmenting existing MMDB contents with your own data.
-In this article, we're going to add details about a fictional company called AcmeCorp's IP ranges to the GeoLite2 Country MMDB file.
-We'll be building a new MMDB file, one that contains both MaxMind and AcmeCorp data.
+In this article, we're going to add details about a fictional company's IP ranges to the GeoLite2 Country MMDB file.
+We'll be building a new MMDB file, one that contains both MaxMind's and our fictional company's data.

-Another option is available if you want to [create an MMDB file from scratch](https://github.com/maxmind/mmdbwriter/blob/master/examples/asn-writer/main.go): It can be done, but that's not the point of this article.
+If you don't need any of the MaxMind data, but you still want to create a fast, easy-to-query database keyed on IPs and IP ranges, you can consult this example code showing [how to create an MMDB file from scratch](https://github.com/maxmind/mmdbwriter/blob/master/examples/asn-writer/main.go).

 ### Prerequisites